markreha/cloudworkshop/sdk/docs/development/README.md

 Create Tomcat 8.5 and MySQL Container in Azure:
  1. Log into the Azure Portal.
- 2. Click the '+ Create a resource' icon from the Azure Portal and search for Tomcat.
+ 2. Click the '+ Create a resource' icon from the Azure Portal and search for Azure Webapp.
- 3. Select the Apache Tomcat 8 Application from Microsoft.
+ 3. From the 'Everything' category select Web App + MySQL option.
+NOTE: with the Azure of Student account you can only provision 2 containers in the same App Service Plan (i.e. within the same Region).
+If you provision more than 2 containers Microsoft will shut down all your applications.
+You will then either have to delete some of your applications or start using a different App Service Plan.
  4. Open your application from your Dashboard.
 This is an important step!
 This will ensure that phpMyAdmin is accessible via single sign on.

 Initialize the MySQL Database: